 If you have a low platelet count, you’re more at risk of hematoma or bruising.
 This can also happen if you’re on blood thinners.
 You should also avoid firm pressure if you’re prone to blood clots.

 Some autoimmune diseases — like scleroderma and lupus — can make your skin more irritable.
 Check with your doctor before getting a massage if you think firm contact will be an issue.
 You should also avoid massages if you have open wounds or sores on your skin.

 This condition weakens your bones.
 Intense pressure can lead to a bone fracture (ouch!), so it’s best to stick to lighter massages.

-People have been diggin’ bodywork since at least 2500 B.C, but it seems like massage chains have been poppin’ up like Starbucks for the last 10 years.
+People have been diggin’ bodywork since at least 2500 B.C., but it seems like massage chains have been poppin’ up like Starbucks for the last 10 years.
 That means there are more therapists to choose from than ever.
 Finding the right person is vital to an awesome massage experience.

 When you pick your spot, let the spa associate know exactly what you’re looking for.
 This is also a great time to bring up any preexisting medical conditions.
-If you don’t want to go to a massage chain, there are other ways to find a therapist.
+If you don’t want to go to a massage spot that’s a chain, there are other ways to find a therapist.
 Some even do house calls!